 Affects other industries

-Autonomous cars may significantly alter other industries.
+Autonomous cars may significantly alter a wide range of industries.
 In the long term, attaining a driver’s license may no longer be required, which will eliminate the need for Driver’s Ed courses or programs.
 Additionally, cab drivers, bus drivers, and truck drivers may become superfluous – perhaps all driving-related jobs in general.
 Due to the projection of a decrease in accidents, auto repair shops and insurance companies will also feel the negative impact.

 Ultimately, these autonomous cars will lead to a decline in or even collapse of many industries, estimated at affecting over 4 million jobs that are directly related to driving (not including the ripple effect).